-On completion of the MSc in Transport programme, you will be able to:
+On completion of the MSc in Transport with Data Science programme, you will be able to:

 - 1. Apply knowledge of the fundamental concepts and techniques for the planning, design, management and delivery of transport infrastructure, and critically assess the critical engineering, operational and managerial constraints that affect the provision of transport services. - 2.
-Use tools, models, programming languages and computational methods to acquire, process, and describe quantitative and qualitative information related to the planning, design, description and optimisation of transport infrastructure and services. - 3.
-Apply, in a theoretically consistent manner, the fundamentals of traffic flow theory, travel demand, transport supply and simulation for the evaluation of the impacts of any network-level intervention on traffic performance and the appraisal of transport policies. - 4.
-Develop and use travel demand models and their outputs towards transport planning and policy appraisal and understand their role within the broader context of integrated land use-transport modelling. - 5.
-Assess the safety and security of modern transport systems, devise safety improvements and vulnerability countermeasures, and interpret the implications of relevant legislations. - Identify the principal mechanisms by which different transport modes impact the environment, quantify impacts on air quality, climate change and noise pollution and develop strategies to improve the sustainability of transport operations. - 7.
-Apply your knowledge of passenger and freight transport fundamentals to design, model, appraise, improve and manage existing and proposed services and interventions. - 8.
-Develop strategies to improve the efficiency of the air transport system and evaluate the impact of new technologies on the safety and efficiency of air transport operations. - Define and develop requirements, system architecture and design standards in establishing new intelligent or autonomous transport systems, assess their lifecycle and apply modelling methods to determine their impacts on society. - 10.
-Develop the scope and analytical process, working independently, or effectively as a group, from a design brief to solving complex engineering design and transport research problems. - 11.
-Interpret state-of-the-art technical and scientific publications related to a research topic and demonstrate a critical attitude towards the results of others and their own.

-12. Produce, as a written output, a research paper which presents coherently the aims/research content, a literature review, research methodology, research results, discussion and conclusions concisely written in the style of a scientific publication.
+Apply, in a theoretically consistent manner, the fundamentals of traffic flow theory, travel demand, transport supply and simulation for the evaluation of the impacts of any network-level intervention on traffic performance and the appraisal of transport policies. - 3.
+Develop the scope and appropriate statistical and machine learning models from a design brief, to solve complex engineering design problems, working effectively as a group. - 4.
+Identify the principal mechanisms by which different transport modes impact the environment, quantify impacts on air quality, climate change and noise pollution and develop strategies to improve the sustainability of transport operations. - 5.
+Apply your knowledge of public transport fundamentals to design, model, appraise, improve and manage existing and proposed services and interventions. - 6.
+Use analytics and decision models tools to facilitate the safe, cost-efficient and timely distribution of goods within cities, countries and across borders. - 7.
+Develop strategies to improve the efficiency of the air transport system and evaluate the impact of new technologies on the safety and efficiency of air transport operations. - 8.
+Define and develop requirements, system architecture and design standards in establishing new intelligent or autonomous transport systems, assess their lifecycle and apply modelling methods to determine their impacts on society. - 9.
+Develop the scope and analytical process, working effectively as a group, from a design brief to solving complex engineering design problems. - 10.
+Conduct a piece of independent research, setting out a project brief and research plan within a defined timeframe and available resources, applying data science and demonstrate a contribution to knowledge in a research area of interest. - 11.
+Interpret state-of-the-art technical and scientific publications related to a research topic and demonstrate a critical attitude towards the results of others and their own. - 12.
+Produce, as a written output, a research paper which presents coherently the aims/research content, a literature review, research methodology, research results, discussion and conclusions concisely written in the style of a scientific publication.